Im diesjährigen PAPi fragen wir:

 Wir bieten, wie immer, einen Zugang durch Amerta Movement und laden Euch ein, euch an dieser Forschung zu beteiligen und eigene Anliegen, Bedürfnisse und Arbeitsweisen einzubringen.
 Wir sind besonders daran interessiert, welche Art von Kunst dieses Forschen hervorrufen kann.

-Wir bewegen uns in der grossen Scheune, in der Galerie und draussen, im Garten und geschützen Innenplatz des alten, traditionellen Dreiseithofs.
-Auch das Strassendörfchen Grimme, mit seiner Feldstein Kirche, eingebettet in die Geschichte der weiten Uckermärksche Landschaft eröffnet uns Plätze, Themen und Athmosphären für unsere Erkundungen.
+Wir bewegen uns in der grossen Scheune, in der Galerie und draussen auf der Obstwiese oder im Garten und geschützen Innenplatz des alten, traditionellen Dreiseithofs.
+Auch das Strassendörfchen Grimme, mit seiner Feldstein Kirche, eingebettet in die Geschichte der weiten uckermärksche Landschaft eröffnet uns Plätze, Themen und Athmosphären für unsere Erkundungen.
 Ein Badesee ist etwa 3Km entfernt.

-PAPi ist Inspiriert vom MAM, dem inzwischen schon legendärem Treffen der Amerta praktizierenden, dem die Schule ein paar Jahre ein Heim bot bevor es nun wieder auf Reisen geht und in diesem Jahr in Irlannd stattfindet
+PAPi ist Inspiriert vom MAM, dem inzwischen schon legendärem Treffen der Amerta praktizierenden, dem die Schule ein paar Jahre ein Heim bot, bevor es wieder auf Reisen ging und in diesem Jahr in Irland stattfindet.

 Kosten: 2 Tage 100€ / 3Tage 140€ / 4 Tage 180€